Help

 Edge scheme is used for: Edges, parts of Parity, Wings, Midges, +centers

-Enter your 24 letters without spaces in the 2 fields and click "Save".
-The order in which you must input them is important.
+Enter the 24 letters without spaces in the 2 fields and click "Save".
+The order in which you enter them is important.
 The order is A to X according to the speffz scheme, which is:

 Corners: UBL UBR UFR UFL LUB LUF LDF LDB FUL FUR FDR FDL RUF RUB RDB RFD BUR BUL BDL BDR DFL DFR DBR DBL